ioccc-src/winner/tmp/things-todo.md

 - Check 2001/westley for making `main()` have two args.
 Easy to make it have two args but harder to make it function right.

+- Check for video links in README.md files and see if the videos can be embedded into the README.md files themselves.
+An entry that the video file is downloaded already is 2006/sykes1.
+There are others that I need to look at once the rest of the entries are done, assuming that it's possible.